-We crossed over the Pont de l’Archevêché (now stripped of the ‘love locks’ left by tourists, the authorities mindful of the extra tonnage of metal being added to the historic bridges which span the River Seine) to the Notre-Dame de Paris, dramatically impressive with its Gothic Revival architecture, stained glass windows and flying buttresses.
-Victor Hugos’ novel of the same name (known to us in English as ‘The Hunchback of Notre-Dame’) prompted its extensive restoration in the 1840s, after the cathedral sustained damage during the French Revolution.
-It was overseen by the architect Eugène Emmanuel Viollet-le-Duc.
-Among the controversial restorations and improvements was the rebuilding of a taller and fancier spire, around which are arranged copper statues of the twelve apostles.
+We crossed over the Pont de l’Archevêché, now stripped of the ‘love locks’ left by tourists.
+The authorities are mindful of the tonnage of metal being added to historic bridges which span the River Seine.
+The Notre-Dame de Paris was impressive with its Gothic Revival architecture, stained glass windows and flying buttresses.
+Victor Hugos’ famous novel prompted its extensive restoration in the 1840s.
+This was because the cathedral had sustained damage during the French Revolution.
+The architect Eugène Emmanuel Viollet-le-Duc oversaw the work.
+Among the controversial improvements was the rebuilding of a taller and fancier spire.
+Around the spire are copper statues of the twelve apostles.
 Amusingly, Viollet-le-Duc imposed his own likeness onto the statue of St Thomas, the patron saint of architects.

 Of course, no tour of Paris is complete without a visit to the Eiffel Tower.
 The remarkable engineering of the structure itself, the intricate shapes of its detailed iron tracery, were striking.
 The cityscapes were jaw-dropping!
 I took lots of pictures with my newish Panasonic Lumix TZ100.
 We could clearly see the Arc de Triomphe, the Champs Elyssée and Les Jardin des Tuileries.
 In the distance, the Palais du Louvre was visible where we had been earlier.